Ciconiidae – Storks

 Their nests are often very large and may be used for many years.
 Some nests have been known to grow to over two metres in diameter and about three metres in depth.
 Storks were once thought to be monogamous, but this is only partially true.
 They may change mates after migrations, and may migrate without a mate.

-Storks’ size, serial monogamy, and faithfulness to an established nesting site contribute to their prominence in mythology and culture.
+Storks’ size, assumed serial monogamy, and faithfulness to an established nesting site contribute to their prominence in mythology and culture.

 The centres of stork diversity are in tropical Asia and sub-Saharan Africa, with eight and six breeding species respectively.
 Just three species are present in the New World: Wood Stork, Maguari Stork and Jabiru, which is the largest flying bird of the Americas.
 Two species, White Stork and Black Stork, reach Europe and western temperate Asia, while one species, Oriental Stork, reaches temperate areas of eastern Asia, and one species, Black-necked Stork, is found in Australasia (where it is confusingly often called jabiru).